Urir Char

 Urir Char (উড়িরচর) is an inhabited island in the Bay of Bengal.
-It is also a union parishad of Sandwip Upazila under Chattogram District in Chattogram Division, Bangladesh.
+It is also a union parishad of Sandwip Upazila under Feni District in Chattogram Division, Bangladesh.

 Geography

 This river island is located north of Sandwip, and is surrounded by the Sandwip Channel in all directions and the Bay of Bengal southwards.
 To the island's south is Santoshpur Union, to its east is Mirsharai Upazila, to its north is the Musapur Union and finally to its west is Char Elahi and Char Clerk.

 History

 Around 1970/1971, an island emerged just northwest of Sandwip near the Meghna Estuary.
 A few days after its emergence, Sandwip's residents began to explore the new island and found that there was a type of grass colloquially known as Uri in abundance across the island.
 Due to this, the island became known as Urir Char (উড়ির চর) which means the river island of Uri.
 During this time, Asadul Haq Chowdhury (Prakash Saheb Miah) was the Chairman of Sandwip Upazila's Kalapania Union Parishad.
 Through his initiative, some landless people of Sandwip (whose homes had been lost due to diluvium) were relocated to Urirchar between 1980 and 1981.

 In 1985, Urir Char was among a number of islands in the Bay of Bengal that were devastated by Tropical Storm One.
 The Bangladesh Army flew relief materials in by helicopter.
 Urirchar also faced many other natural disasters after this such as the 1991 Bangladesh cyclone, 2007 Cyclone Sidr and 2009 Cyclone Aila.
 The 1985 and 1991 disasters were most harmful to Urirchar.

 Tahmina Haq Chowdhury, the wife of Asadul Haq Chowdhury, was made Urirchar's first Union Chairman in 1988.
 The island has been visited by Hussain Muhammad Ershad, Khaleda Zia and Sheikh Hasina.
 The Miah Bazar madrasa was founded in 2007 by Mawlana Abdur Rahman.
 In 2010, the Government of Bangladesh announced a plan to build a dam in Urir Char to reclaim land.